-Constant-attendance supplement: Equal to 40% of the insured's pension (up to 500 ringgits a month), if requiring the constant attendance of another person.
-The need for constant attendance is assessed by the Social Security Organization's medical board.
+Constant-attendance supplement: 40% of the insured's pension (up to 500 ringgits a month).

-Invalidity grant (social insurance): A lump sum equal to total employer and employee contributions plus interest.
+Invalidity grant (social insurance): A lump sum of total employer and employee contributions plus interest is paid.

 The minimum annual interest rate is 4%.

 Benefit adjustment: Social insurance benefits are adjusted according to changes in the cost of living and the financial health of the fund.